 After about 5 minutes of using the app and listening to artists that I typically enjoy, I stumbled across a handful of other artists and songs that I never heard of before.

 These songs were by independent up-and-coming artists.
 The best part is that these tracks were playing directly after massive hit songs by international artists.

 This is great music discovery for music listeners like myself and improves the chances of emerging artists getting noticed.

 It’s really easy to create a playlist on the app.
-All you need to do is click the icon in the bottom right-hand corner of the song and then you click ‘add to playlist’.
+All you need to do is click the

 The best thing about creating playlists on Go is the fact that you can bundle DJ mixes and original tracks together.
 There is also the benefit of pre-created playlists by genre.

 Like other subscription services in the streaming market, SoundCloud has Stations.
 This feature is handy when looking for new music to listen to.
 You can start it off by selecting a song, and the feature then formulates other songs based on the initial track selected.